lamsal9677/Codelab/README.md

 ## SanskarCP

 ### App Description
-App displays Hello from Sanskar initially which can be later changed to Android is Awesome!
-Also, the color is modifiable to green and the background is a custom color.
-App can also take the user's input and display the text.
+App displays Hello from Sanskar initially.
+The app features 4 buttons, one TextView and one EditText.
+User can click "Change color" button to change the color of the TextView.
+Also, user can click on "Change Text" to edit the text on the TextView.
+Also, user can enter any custom text on the bottom text view and click on "Change Text" to change the TextView.
+This all can be Reset to default with a click of a single button.

 ### App Walk-though
 <img src="https://i.imgur.com/ydjMJ3M.gif" width=200><br>

 ### Required User Stories